 Musical choices also have a deep impact on employees’ well-being at work.
-When surveyed, 66 percent of employees reported that the music in their workplace affected them positively or very positively; 4 percent reported that they felt negative or very negative feelings from workplace music; and 7 percent did not know.
+When surveyed, 66 percent of employees reported that the background music in their workplace affected them positively or very positively, 4 percent reported that they felt negative or very negative feelings from workplace music, and 7 percent did not know.

 Music makes employees more productive, especially younger employees; 26 percent of workers ages 16 to 64 reported that music made them more productive, but 49 percent of 16 to 24 year olds reported that music made them more productive at work.
 Generally, 43 percent of workers reported that music made their working environment more relaxed.

 To start understanding the place music can have in your business, learn more about how different people are affected in different spaces.
 Some obvious notes on the psychology of music show that loud music can hurt customers’ ears and make conversation difficult.
 Volume could be higher in a shopping mall than in a small restaurant because consumers expect different experiences.
 Low pitches tend to be associated with serious emotions, including sadness, while higher pitches tend to be associated with happiness and humor.
 These norms can be helpful when considering the type of music that may be appropriate for your business.